story-squad/classroom-rumble/src/hooks/useCheckBrowserState/README.md

 )
 ```

-> Note: For this to work correctly, you must pass state in the push when pushing to a route that requires `currentViewState`.
+> Note: For this to work correctly, you must set the recoil state when pushing to a route that requires `currentViewState`.
+If you want the state to be maintained on regresh, you must ALSO pass the router state.
 Example:
 >
 > ```tsx
+> setSection(section);
+> setStudent(student);
 > push('/dashboard/teacher/section', { section, student });
 > ```
 >